MachineLearning4HealthcareHomework/HW3/README.md

 - [Train_Evaluate_Unet_Iter_X_XX.ipynb](https://github.com/rostro36/ML4HC-HW3/blob/master/Train_Evaluate_Unet_Iter_1_nw.ipynb) are used to train and evaluate on the validation data.
 Each file is used for a different U-Net, the code given only differs in the "string", that encapsulates all the parameters and is also at the back of all other files, which are model specific.
 - [Evaluate_Unet_Org_Testdata.ipynb](https://github.com/rostro36/ML4HC-HW3/blob/master/Evaluate_Unet_Org_Testdata.ipynb) finally tests the model on the test data.
 You also have to give the identifying string, currently it is used for the big model.
 - [UnetLoss.ipynb](https://github.com/rostro36/ML4HC-HW3/blob/master/UnetLoss.ipynb) is an additional file as appendix that benchmarks different loss functions using a custom U-Net architecture.
+- [class_presentation.pdf](https://github.com/rostro36/ML4HC-HW3/blob/master/class_presentation.pdf) are the slides that were used to present our successful project in class.